sriprada43/Cognitive-Bias/README.md

 ---
+## Use Case

+This project can be used for:

+- Cybersecurity awareness training
+- Research on social engineering
+- Demonstrating human vulnerabilities in security
+- Educational purposes in cybersecurity courses

+---

+## Future Improvements

+- Add more social engineering scenarios
+- Integrate machine learning for behavioral prediction
+- Develop a user interface for easier interaction
+- Expand the cognitive bias dataset

 ## 📚 Key References

-1. "Exploring Heuristics and Biases in Cybersecurity" — MDPI Systems (2025)
+1. "Exploring Heuristics and Biases in Cybersecurity" - MDPI Systems (2025)
-2. "Classification of Manipulation Techniques in SE Attacks" — HAL / Thcon25 (2025)
+2. "Classification of Manipulation Techniques in SE Attacks" - HAL / Thcon25 (2025)
-3. "Human Vulnerabilities in Cybersecurity + AI/ML Countermeasures" — JST (2024)
+3. "Human Vulnerabilities in Cybersecurity + AI/ML Countermeasures" - JST (2024)
-4. "Cognitive Biases in Cyber Attacker Decision Making" — IEEE EuroS&PW (2025)
+4. "Cognitive Biases in Cyber Attacker Decision Making" - IEEE EuroS&PW (2025)
-5. MITRE ATT&CK Framework — https://attack.mitre.org
+5. MITRE ATT&CK Framework - https://attack.mitre.org